Criminal Justice (CRIJ)

 CRIJ 7337.
 Criminological Theory.
 3 Hours.

-(SH Prior Course ID: CJ 737); Students are provided an overview of the major paradigms focusing on the causes of crime and deviant behavior with special attention given to the social, political, and intellectual background, which each perspective arose.
-The course includes a discussion of criminological theories from a philosophy of science perspective focusing on issues such as theory construction, theoretical integration, and the formal evaluation of theory.
+(SH Prior Course ID: CJ 737); Students analyze an in-depth overview of the major paradigms that seek to explain the causes of crime and deviant behavior.
+Special attention is given to the social, political, and intellectual contexts from which each theoretical perspective emerged.
+Students will engage with criminological theories through a philosophy of science lens, focusing on key issues such as theory construction, theoretical integration, formal evaluation, and contemporary theoretical developments.
+Emphasis is placed on cultivating the critical thinking and analytical skills necessary to produce rigorous, theory-informed scholarship in criminology.

 CRIJ 7338.
 Seminar In American Courts.
 3 Hours.